-For Council to adopt the Corporate Business Plan 2023-2027 as shown in Attachment 1 to this report.
+For Council to adopt the Corporate Business Plan 2023-2027 as shown in Attachment 1 to Report CJ093-06/23.

 The 5-Year Corporate Business Plan is the City's medium-term planning document which contains the services, projects and activities that have been developed in response to the vision, goals and outcomes of the 10-Year Strategic Community Plan, Joondalup 2032.